CitrineInformatics/gemd-python/README.md

 Python binding for Citrine's nextgen data concepts (codename: taurus).

-Provides a framework for storing information about the processes that create materials, the materials themselves, and measurements performance on those materials.
+Provides a framework for storing information about the processes that create materials, the materials themselves, and measurements performed on those materials.
 Detailed documentation of the next gen format can be found in the language-agnostic documentation.

 ## Installation